 Recertification for ISSA is also required every two years at a reasonable $75 price tag.
 You’ll be expected to collect 20 CECs during this time.
 ISSA offers online workshops, learning modalities and quizzes – all for credit – which is very convenient since you can earn a large number of CECs from home.
 Also, they accept credits from many different outside sources, making easier to fulfill your continuing education requirement.

 NASM also calls for 20 credit hours per 2-year period to keep your CPT credential current with a recertification price of $99.
 For those of you planning to be NASM-CPT certified for the long run, there’s good news.
 Once you get the certification, you can choose to pay $299 up front and that’ll cover the biennial recertification cost forever.
 This means the one-time fee will pay for itself in 6 years, which makes a lot of sense if you plan on being a NASM certified personal trainer for years to come.
-A variety of in-person workshops and online training courses offered by the National Academy of Sports Medicine are primary avenues of gathering continuing education units for recertification.
+A variety of in-person workshops and online training courses offered by the organization are primary avenues of gathering CECs for recertification.

 With a relatively low recert cost of 50 dollars every 24 months, the National Strength & Conditioning Association, similar to NASM, ISSA and ACE, wants you to complete 20 hours of continuing education.
 Attending various learning symposium clinics, state, regional and national conferences, webinars and online courses will add to the required CEC tally.
 A broad scope of web-based continuing education classes are available through Human Kinetics, including courses related to exercise science, athletic training, coaching, nutrition and physical education.